sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 Then, run the executable just like you did above (remember to move or delete the existing `H5` files), run `GenerateXdmf`, and open it in Paraview and apply some filters of your choice.
-Now, in the top bar of Paraview, you should see a "Play" button that looks like a sideways triangle (see the second image above).
+We recommend using a `Slice` filter with the normal pointing in the `-z` direction.
+This is because our BBH domain rotates about the `z` axis.
+Now, in the top bar of Paraview, you should see a "Play" button that looks like a sideways triangle (see the second image in the \ref open_xmf section).
 If you click this, Paraview will step through all the timesteps in the output files and you'll be able to see the domain rotate a bit!

 Next, we encourage you to play with the other inputs that control how the domain evolves over time.
 These options are housed in the